 West of Muscat – Jebel Shams and around.

-You can pop into Nizwa for an hour or 2 to maybe take a look at the fort there, otherwise skip it as the town itself isn’t that impressive to be honest (IMO).
+You can pop into Nizwa for an hour or 2 to maybe take a look at the fort there, otherwise skip it as the town itself isn’t that impressive (IMO).

 Again it all depends how much time you have to what you want to do next.
 If you head up to the nearby Jebel Akhdar (an hour or 2 drive from Jebel Shams) you could spend 1-2 nights there having a look around.
 In fact you could even choose it over Jebel Shams as it also has some decent hikes and abandoned villages to take a look at.

-You have to leave a 2wd car at the bottom as only 4wd cars are allowed up due to the steep road, but it’s super easy to hitch up as people understand the situation.
-At the top it’s also very easy to hitch around.
+You have to leave a 2wd car at the bottom as only 4wd cars are allowed up due to the steep road, but it’s super easy to hitch up as people understand the situation and at the top it’s also very easy to hitch around.
 In fact people were so friendly they offer to take us out for dinner and even go out of their way to take you to places you wanted to visit.

-Camp anywhere on top easily.
-You can find stores and restaurants in the main town on top.
+You can camp anywhere on top easily and there are stores and restaurants in the main town.